Frankfurt Zoological Society: Projects

+The Frankfurt Zoological Society claims to be involved in 26 projects across 18 countries.
+The society focuses on the conservation of wilderness and biological diversity in the last large wilderness areas on our planet.
+These wilderness areas include large grasslands, forests, wetlands, and mountains.
+The society focuses on the conservation of wilderness and biological diversity in the last large wilderness areas on our planet.
+These wilderness areas include large grasslands, forests, wetlands, and mountains.

-Projects are designed as long-term and carried out in close cooperation with local organisations and authorities.
-Also, the integration of the local population is a vital aspect of FZS's project work.
+The association's projects are long-term and are carried out in close cooperation with local organizations and authorities.
+The involvement of the local population is also an important part of the project work.
+The Frankfurt Zoological Society acts both as a coordinator at its headquarters in Frankfurt and actively with its own teams of employees in the individual project countries.

-FZS concentrates its efforts on habitats in grasslands, wetlands, forests and mountains.
-All projects follow the common goal of maintaining wilderness and biodiversity.
+Zoological Society vehicle in the Bale Mountains in Ethiopia Every year, huge herds of wildebeests and zebras migrate thousands of kilometers through the Serengeti-Mara region.
+ZGF Program Director Peter Pratje works on the reintroduction of orangutans in Bukit Tigapulu, Indonesia.

 Africa

 Traditionally, many FZS projects are located in Tanzania.
-Currently, FZS is engaged in the protection of the Serengeti, the Selous and the Mahale Ecosystem and carries out research for the preservation of East Africas threatened habitats.
+Currently, FZS is engaged in the protection of the Serengeti, the Selous, and the Mahale Ecosystem, and carries out research for the preservation of East Africa's threatened habitats.

-Livestock and migration data is collected, rangers, scientists and veterinarians are educated and environmental education is promoted.
+Livestock and migration data is collected; rangers, scientists and veterinarians are educated; and environmental education is promoted.

 Further projects are located in Zimbabwe (Gonarezhou sanctuary), Zambia (North Luangwa) and East Congo (Virunga and Maiko National Parks).
 Exemplary local partners are Tanzania National Parks Authority (TANAPA) and Tanzania Wildlife Research Institute (TAWIRI).